zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/save-to-google-sheet.md

 ## Mapping

-Once the spreadsheet has been chosen it columns will appear in the Content field ready to be mapped, being the column configuration pre-established by the sheet first row schema.
-The mapping will determine what value will be saved at what column of the record being saved or updated.
+Once the spreadsheet has been chosen, its columns will appear in the Content field ready to be mapped, being the column configuration pre-established by the sheet's first-row schema.
+The mapping will determine what value will be saved at what column of the record that is being saved or updated.

 {% image %}
 ![SaveTo Action Mapping](/assets/ytp/forms/action-saveto-mapping.webp)
 {% /image %}

-Not all columns requires a value, in fact, mapping is disabled by default and must be enabled for each column independently.
-Once enabled the value can be inputed manually or dynamically with the use of the [Dynamic Workflow](../dynamic).
+Not all columns require a value, in fact, mapping is disabled by default and must be enabled for each column independently.
+Once enabled the value can be inputted manually or dynamically with the use of the [Dynamic Workflow](../dynamic).

 | Setting | Description | Dynamic |
 | ------- | ----------- | :-----: |